rcpch/digital-growth-charts-server/docs/developer/api-testing.md

 Using the Postman collection runner for tests

-Postman, the API creation and testing tool, has a command line version of the tooling called [newman]() which you can run locally from the command line to test a locally-running version of the dGC API against all our standard queries.
+Postman, the API creation and testing tool, has a command line version of the tooling called [newman]() which you can run locally from the command line to test a locally-running version of the Digital Growth Charts API against all our standard queries.

 At present this checks only for a 200 (OK) response, not the actual content of the response, but we are going to improve this in the near future.